RajSunny2011/Library-Management-Project/README.md

  ### GUI Layout

  -   **Main Window**:
-     -   Configured with `customtkinter` for a consistent look and feel.
+     -   Configured with `customtkinter` for a Modern look and feel.
-     -   Supports dynamic resizing and modern widget styling.
  -   **Tables for Books**:
      -   Displayed using `Treeview` from `tkinter.ttk`, styled to match the customtkinter aesthetics.
      -   Columns for book details like ID, name, author, status, issuer, and the last issue date.